-Follow up.
+- Follow up.
 Just like keeping the weight off is harder than losing it, so is follow up.
 But it is most important.
-Try and think of creative ways to regularly stay in touch.
-I have sent books I've read, email articles or TED Talks that I think may be interesting, share things from my life (by now you all know my passion for cricket), or just to check in on the thing we spoke about last.
+Try to think of creative ways to keep in touch.
+I have sent books I've read, emailed articles or TED Talks that I think may be interesting, share things from my life (by now you all know my passion for cricket), or checking in on what ever we spoke about last.
 This approach I believe builds a strong connection between you and your client.
 And when you are at a point that they will accept a dinner invitation that includes their wife or husband, then you have arrived!

 Keep up the activity and results will come, and before you know it you will believe that you are "good at networking”!